ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-30-2018-quarter-1-work-goals.markdown

 Make sure my colleagues – designers, wider teams – feel, know I have their back.

 On the outskirts of this, what can we do with the Digital Academy?
-(Need to speak to Richard Gait.)
+(Need to speak to Richard Gunson.)

 #### Co-operation over silos